EvanED/jitgdb/README.md

 want to run multiple such commands, you can always `export LD_PRELOAD=/path/to/libjitdbg/lib/libjitdbg.so` and then do stuff.

 Be sure to read the caveats in the manpage!
+(You can view it with, e.g., `less`.)